 Jimmy Walker: "Yeah, you said it, it's tough.
 So any time you shoot under par out here is pretty good on the South Course.
 Even with light winds, it's still really tough.
 They tuck the pins, greens have got a little firmness to them, so it's tough to get it close.
 You want to throw the ball behind the hole and spin it, but it just won't do it."

 J.B.
-Holmes: "Yeah, it's really kind of the main premium right now I feel like.
-The rough probably plays worse than it did at the U.S. Open when they had it here in 2008.
+Holmes: "The rough probably plays worse than it did at the U.S. Open when they had it here in 2008.
 The Kikuyu rough was nasty, but you could also get it where it would set up on a tee.
 It would either drop down to the bottom and you couldn't hit anything or it was up on the tee.
 So it was kind of 50/50.
 Where, this week, if you hit it in there, you just have a bad lie.
 So you're not going to be able to hit it very far.
 Most of the ones I hit in the rough have been bad lies.
 I'll get a decent one every now and then, but I wouldn't say I really got a good lie in the rough this week yet."

 Jason Day: "You know what, it's just, it's a lot of a patience game out there.
 Especially with how this course is, how tough it is around here now.
 It feels like a U.S. Open.
 If you're not hitting fairways, the rough is so brutal that where the pins are tucked, you hit it to 30, 40 feet.
 If you miss a lot of fairways and you're hitting it to 30, 40 feet, it's very difficult to hole those putts.
 So, it's just about just getting it on the green, maybe snagging a long putt here or there, and really trying to capitalize on the good drives off the tee which give you the shorter club in and an opportunity to get at the flags.
 Because the pins are very difficult today.
 The greens are very firm and fast.
 So with a wedge they're still bouncing a good five to 10 yards.
 So, it's very difficult.
 It's a fun challenge."

-Path to Victory: Below are the end of round positions for the last 6 winners:
+Path to Victory: Below are the end of round positions for the last 7 winners:

 Torrey Pines is one of the most iconic and classical golf courses in the world and naturally its association with Tiger Woods across both this tournament and the U.S. Open adds kudos.
 The winners' list since 2000 is exclusively made up of Major winners and previous PGA Tour winners.
-US players dominate the champions list, but Jason Day 12 months ago added his name to an exclusive list of international winners which reads Gary Player (1963) and Jose Maria Olazabal (2002).
+US players dominate the champions list, but Jason Day 24 months ago added his name to an exclusive list of international winners which reads Gary Player (1963) and Jose Maria Olazabal (2002).

 For the record, here's the breakdown of pure Poa Annua and Bentgrass/Poa Annua mix PGA Tour victors in the field since 2008:

 Players with previous appearances at the venue though clearly do have an advantage, even if they are Missed Cuts - Scott Stallings won here after 2 appearances and 2 Missed Cuts.
-For me though previous winners here have all recorded strong results on classical / technical tests in the season prior to winning here:
+For me though previous winners here have all recorded strong results on classical / technical tracks in the season prior to winning here:

-My final Farmers Insurance Open tips are as follows:
+My selections are as follows: